Fantasio1960/Computing-Go-Scoring/ReadMe.txt

 ' the number of the string is kept in the public matrix ID(), indexed by means of the goban's coordinates, i.e. ID(9,9) contains the number
 ' of the string including the stone (if there is one) on the Tengen point) ' it calls an external routine called "score", that displays (usually on a textBox) extended informationss regarding the score of the game

+The file dyer.rar contains 623 scored games I tested the module on.
+They have been collected by David Dyer in 2007, and may also be found at: http://www.real-me.net/ddyer/go/scored-games.zip